This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - The estimated loss of future earning potential

-Example of a Cerebral Palsy Settlement Case
+Examples of $9 Million Cerebral Palsy Settlement

 In January 2014, the parents of a young boy with cerebral palsy won a settlement of $9 million.